Models#

 Training and testing#

-The observe method is the only method that must be implemented by the user.
+The observe method defines the actual behavior of the model and is the only method that must be implemented by the user.
 It is called at each training iteration and it is used to update the model parameters according to the current training batch.
-The method must have the following signature:

 Evaluation#